hstatsep-js/madlib-cc/README.md

 1. After you have your own copy of the repo, all group members should clone the repo into `~/js/classwork/`
 2. Roles: everyone is a thinker, but they should be "driving" at different points:
   a.
 One partner should drive in their IDE while making `plan.md`.
 Work together to discuss and write down the madlib in PLAIN english.
 NO code.
   b.
 The other partner should be the driver in their IDE while writing JS in `script.js`.
 But remember, all group members should be helping!
+Include the period number at the top of `script.js`
   c.
 If there is a 3rd partner, they are responsible for commenting.
 Otherwise (for groups of 2), the person who drove on `plan.md` should comment `script.js`
   d.
 As you are working in the files, make sure you `push`/`pull` your work!
 Here's what your flow might look like when you reach a good stopping point:
 `git add .`